 Students receive a grade and written feedback on course assignments within seven calendar days after the assignment is due (this is considered timely feedback), unless otherwise directed by the Course Director.
+Assignments submitted on the last day of class will be graded within two weeks of the course's end, normally in conjunction with the final course grade.
 Faculty will evaluate students using the below A to F grading scale.